-In my book, The Decentralized Retirement Plan, I assert that Dash is the greatest cryptocurrency and I still think that, as I haven’t seen competition even come close to it yet.
+In my book, The Decentralized Retirement Plan, I assert that Dash is the greatest cryptocurrency and I still think that as of now, as I haven’t seen competition even come close to it yet.
 One argument brought up against Dash is its instamine – a suppposed event where one person gained a lof of Dash through mining.
 You can search for various estimates of this instamine and the estimates will tend to range anywhere from 5-20% of the total supply.
 Is this instamine a problem for Dash?
 I don’t think so and in this article, I look at why this doesn’t disturb my view that Dash is the greatest cryptocurrency.

 At the end of World War II, the United States owned over 22,000 metric tonnes of gold and over the next thirty years engaged in one of the largest spending sprees from a country in the history of the world.
 When leadership of the United States realized that it would lose all its gold at its rapid spending pace, it tried dumping 2,000 metric tonnes of gold on the market to repress the price of gold to buy it at a much lower price, along with exiting the gold standard.
 What some Americans don’t realize about the gold standard exit was that leaders intended it to be short.
 Over forty-five years later, we’re still on the fiat money system, and the price of gold has never been lower than $35 an ounce.
 In other words, the dump failed.